St. Cloud, Florida

 What is the Water Quality in St. Cloud, Florida?

-Compared to other US cities over 50,000, St. Cloud water quality ranks in the low range for contamination excluding Lead.
+Compared to other US cities, St. Cloud water quality ranks in the low range for contamination excluding Lead.

 Most of their 11 contaminants have cancer-causing attributes.